seleniumbase/SeleniumBase/examples/chart_maker/ReadMe.md

            a chart on a web page.
 If creating multiple charts on the same web page, you won't need to re-import the libraries when creating additional charts.
+    labels - If True, displays labels on the chart for data points. legend - If True, displays the data point legend on the chart.
 """
 ```